ignaciojimenez/raspberrypi-kickstart/README.md

 ## Description
 This is a collection of scripts to kickstart raspberry pi's using a minimal raspbian installation based on https://github.com/FooDeas/raspberrypi-ua-netinst
 ## TODO
-- [ ] Store and retrieve secrets from bitwared
+- [ ] Store and retrieve secrets from bitwarden
 - [ ] Add notification to slack channel of the process
 - [ ] Add existing cobra notifications to cobra scripts
 - [ ] Review TODOs for the different flavours